grafana/grafana/docs/sources/administration/data-source-management/lbac/create-lbac-rules/index.md

 weight: 250
 ---

-# Create Team LBAC rules for the Loki data source
+# Create LBAC rules for the Loki data source

-Team LBAC is available on Cloud for data sources created with basic authentication.
-Any managed Loki data source can **NOT** be configured with Team LBAC rules.
+Team is available on Cloud for data sources created with basic authentication.
+Any managed Loki data source can **NOT** be configured with LBAC rules.

 ## Before you begin

 - Be sure that you have admin data source permissions for Grafana.
 - Be sure that you have a team setup in Grafana.

-### Create a Team LBAC Rule for a team
+### Create a LBAC Rule for a team

 1. Navigate to your Loki datasource
 1. Navigate to the permissions tab
-   - Here, you'll find the Team LBAC rules section.
+   - Here, you'll find the LBAC rules section.
-1. Add a Team LBAC Rule
+1. Add a LBAC Rule
-   - Add a new rule for the team in the Team LBAC rules section.
+   - Add a new rule for the team in the LBAC rules section.
 1. Define Label Selector for the Rule
    - Add a label selector to the rule.
 Refer to Loki query documentation for guidance on the types of log selections you can specify.